 Start with the 100 most common words and then make sentences with them over and over again.
 Learn just enough grammar to be able to do this and do it until you feel pretty comfortable with all of them.

-5. Carry a pocket dictionary.
 This made a much bigger difference than I expected.
-I carry an English-Spanish dictionary app on my phone and I used it all the time when I live in Spanish-speaking countries.
+I carry an English-Spanish dictionary app on my phone and I used it all the time when I lived in Spanish-speaking countries.
 My first two weeks in Brazil, I was lazy and kept forgetting to download an English-Portuguese application.
 I struggled in my conversations A LOT during those two weeks, despite knowing basic Portuguese.

 Once I downloaded the dictionary, there was an immediate difference.
 Having it on your phone is great, because it takes two seconds to look something up in the middle of conversation.
 And because you’re using it in conversation, you’re that much more likely to recall it later.
 Even something that simple affected my conversations and ability to interact with locals a great deal.

-9. Use audio and online courses for the first 100 words and basic grammar.
 After that they should only be used for reference and nothing more.
-There are a lot of study materials: Pimsleur, Rosetta Stone, Berlitz, DuoLingo, etc. These courses are great for getting you from absolutely no ability in a language to being able to speak basic sentences and phrases within a few days time.
+There are a lot of study materials out there (I recommend Benny Lewis’ Language Hacking courses, but there are tons).
+These courses are great for getting you from absolutely no ability in a language to being able to speak basic sentences and phrases within a few days’ time.
 They’re also good for teaching the most fundamental vocabulary (words such as: the, I, you, eat, want, thanks, etc.).

-But the weakness of study materials is that they don’t allow for much useful practice.
-The greatest return on investment in language learning is forcing yourself to speak and communicate with others, and when you’re sitting in your bedroom with a book or a software program, you’re not being forced to formulate meaning and significance in the new language on the spot.
+But remember, the greatest return on investment in language learning is forcing yourself to speak and communicate with others, and when you’re sitting in your bedroom with a book or a software program, you’re not being forced to formulate meaning and significance in the new language on the spot.
 Instead, you’re encouraged to parrot and copy concepts and patterns you’ve observed elsewhere in the materials.
-As mentioned before, I feel that these are two different types of learning and one is far more useful than the other.
+As mentioned before, I feel that these are two different types of learning and one is far more effective than the other.5

-10. After the first 100 words, focus on becoming conversational.
 Studies have shown that the most common 100 words in any language account for 50% of all spoken communication.
 The most common 1,000 words account for 80% of all spoken communication.
-The most common 3,000 words account for 99% of communication.
-In other words, there are some serious diminishing returns from learning more vocabulary.
-I probably only know 500-1,000 words in Spanish and in most conversations I never have to stop and look a word up in my phone.
+The most common 3,000 words account for 99% of communication.6 In other words, there are some serious diminishing returns from learning more vocabulary.7 I probably only know 500-1,000 words in Spanish and in most conversations I never have to stop and look a word up in my phone.